Hitmasu/Jitex/README.md

 A framework to modify MSIL/Native code at runtime.

-Jitex can help you inject code at runtime with a simple way.
+Jitex can help you inject code at runtime easily.

 ```c#
 class Program {